 - Use a hose-end sprayer or nozzle when using a hose.
-Remember, watering with an open hose is considered a waste of - If you irrigate with a hose, install a timer on your hose connection.
+Remember, watering with an open hose is considered a waste of - water and is a violation of City code!If you irrigate with a hose, install a timer on your hose connection.